-- Total: How Much Does it Cost to Manage a Blog?
+- Total: How Much Does a Blog Cost?

-How Much Does It Cost to Host Your Own Blog?
+How Much Does It Cost to Host Your Own Blog: Domain and Hosting Costs

 There’s no easy answer to this question.
-There’s a huge variety of hosting services these days and you can host your site for as little as $5 a month.
+There’s a huge variety of hosting services these days and you can pick a hosting package for as little as $5 a month.

 What I definitely don’t recommend is hosting your site for free.
+Yes, they come with the free domain name but free blogs come at a huge price of insecurity and not quite “owning it”.
 I’ve seen so many desperate bloggers who had their work of several years shut down due to some bogus reasons that I’d stay away from any free hosting no matter how tempting the offer might sound.

 A paid hosting allows for more customization, flexibility and reliability.
 Plus you don’t need to be tech-savvy these days to host your site.
-Most good hosting services offer one-click WordPress installation, so anyone could handle that.
+Most good hosting services make installing WordPress a breeze, so anyone could handle that.
 Paid hosting services also offer 24/7 customer support and trust me, you’ll need this.

-I’ve had a few of my sites hosted with WP Engine [that’s the only hosting service I’ve allowed myself to be an affiliate with: I only sign up to an affiliate program if I am really impressed with a service or a tool] and I have never had a single one of them hacked.
+I’ve had a few of my sites hosted with WP Engine and I have never had a single one of them hacked.
 I still plan to move my other sites there but changing a host is a nightmare…

 Speaking of changing your hosting service, yes, like I said, that’s no fun and in most cases results in lost visits, leads and income.
 That being said, try to make a good choice from the first try.
 I know it’s tough, so do your homework and try not to save too much.
 Believe in yourself: Your site is likely to pay for itself soon enough if you do everything right when starting out.

-Total cost: $29 a month (First two months are free)
+Total hosting cost: $35 a month (First two months are free)

 How to Make a Blog Look Professional (And How Much Does it Cost)?